wso2/identity-apps/docs/DEVELOPER.md

 Notice that the first null check is redundant.
 It can be re-written as follows.

+:white_check_mark: Do

 ```typescript
 if (user?.email?.home) {
     ...
 }
 ```

 Following is the transpiled version of the above code block.
+The footprint is significantly less.

 ```javascript
 if ((_a = user === null || user === void 0 ? void 0 : user.email) === null || _a === void 0 ? void 0 : _a.home) {
 }
 ```

-The footprint is significantly less.

 :bulb: Always remember, more characters means more bytes.

-#### When adding new dependencies
+#### Carefully adding new dependencies

 Dependencies carry a heavy wait and contribute in a significant amount for the overall bundle size.
 So, when adding a new library to the project try to answer the following questions.